silx-kit/silx-training/software_engineering/3_Test/index.rst

 - Different test strategies.
 - Python ``unittest`` (and extra packages) to write and run the tests.
-- Additionnal tools to efficiently run the tests: Continuous Integration.
+- Additional tools to efficiently run the tests: Continuous Integration.
 - Next step: Continuous Deployment.